brennansaul/nameTag/README.md

 ![Base name tag picture not found!](https://github.com/brennansaul/nameTag/blob/master/factsnametagbox.png)

 ## Make a Project Repository
-- Log into github and create a project repository.
+1. Log into github and create a project repository.
-- Name the project whatever you like and initialize the repository with a read me.
+2. Name the project whatever you like and initialize the repository with a read me.
-- Upload your display images to the repository.
+3. Upload your display images to the repository.
-- Create a new file called `nametag.py` copy and past code below into file.
+4. Create a new file called `nametag.py` copy and past code below into file and commit change.

     ```
     #!/usr/bin/python